srl-labs/containerlab/docs/cmd/deploy.md

 Refer to the [configuration artifacts](../manual/conf-artifacts.md) page to get more information on the lab directory contents.

 #### max-workers
-With `--max-workers` flag it is possible to limit the amout of concurrent workers that create containers or wire virtual links.
-By default the number of workers equals the number of nodes/links to create.
+With `--max-workers` flag, it is possible to limit the number of concurrent workers that create containers or wire virtual links.
+By default, the number of workers equals the number of nodes/links to create.

 #### runtime
 Containerlab nodes can be started by different runtimes, with `docker` being the default one.
 Besides that, containerlab has experimental support for `podman`, `containerd`, and `ignite` runtimes.